 What is character?
 Webster dictionary definitions include moral excellence and firmness.
 Also the complex of traits including ethical; marking and often characterizing a person, group, or nation.
 Moral: of or relating to principles of right and wrong in behavior while ethical refers to the conforming to accepted standards of conduct.

 What character are you developing within yourself and those around you: your direct reports, your children, grandchildren, students?

 In “How to Achieve Collaboration with Clarity and Caring”, we looked at clarity around vision and goals.
-Clarity around values (what is most important to us) and morals is crucial for developing character as well as improved decision making.
+Clarity around values (what is most important to us), ethics and morals is crucial for developing character as well as improved decision making.

 Developing character brings to mind a leader I had the privilege of coaching.
 His goal was to BE love in the workplace: to live out his value of love, make that the standard of his behavior, and serve as a role model for his organization.
 Imagine the culture that created.
 Wouldn’t you like to work with someone like that?!
 Research shows a loving, compassionate, fair boss is more crucial for talent retention than salary.

 And because ethics is a core coaching competency, coaching shows up in our Mentor Coaching and especially Coaching Supervision, particularly related to contracting and three way alignment meetings, avoiding triangulation.

 Six steps to developing character: